bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

 Double linked nodes are larger by one pointer size to the single linked ones, but they provide insert and erase before iterator.

-Double linked with allocated dummy node need an additional compromise if they have a permanent iterator.
+Double linked with allocated dummy node need to make choose between:

+- No permanent end
+- Or throwing default and move constructors

+Double linked with dummy node in header is a good choice overall.
+Note that although it uses additional space for the dummy node, we already counted this as a downside for the non-minimalistic header.

 # Other variations